Mormonism and Freemasonry: Historical connections

 Although their respective charter and dispensation were revoked, Keokuk Lodge and Rising Sun Lodge were shortly afterward considered by the Grand Lodge of Illinois to be under the jurisdiction of the Grand Lodge of Iowa (as the Grand Lodge of Iowa was constituted in January 1844).
 These two Lodges attempted to join the Grand Lodge of Iowa at the 1844 Annual Communication; the Grand Lodge of Iowa voted that such would be permitted so long as these Lodges first present certificates of good standing issued by the Grand Secretary of the Grand Lodge of Illinois.
 At the Grand Lodge of Iowa's 1845 Annual Communication, word was given from Grand Secretary of the Grand Lodge of Illinois that Rising Sun's charter had been revoked and Keokuk had been refused a charter, both for "gross, unmasonic conduct."
 Finally, at the Grand Lodge of Iowa's 1847 Annual Communication, while discussing the topic of "clandestine" (or "illegitimate") Lodges, it was decided that, as neither Rising Sun Lodge nor Keokuk Lodge had ever produced such certificates of good standing and had not contacted the Grand Secretary of the Grand Lodge of Iowa since 1844, neither Lodge could ever be a part of the Grand Lodge of Iowa.

 It is theorized that, when Smith was in Carthage Jail in 1844, after he fired his last round in a small pepper-box pistol, he ran to the window and held up his arms in what may have been a Masonic call of distress, hoping Masons in the contingent would honor this call and not fire on him.
 It is recorded that he ran towards the open window with uplifted hands, and proclaimed, "O Lord my God."
-The Warsaw Signal (the local newspaper based where those indicted for the conspiracy to murder Joseph and Hyrum resided), on the other hand, shortly afterwards wrote that Joseph's last words were "Oh my God!"
+The Warsaw Signal (the local newspaper based where those indicted for the conspiracy to murder Joseph and Hyrum resided), on the other hand, shortly afterwards wrote—and was later quoted by other newspapers at the time—that Joseph's last words were "Oh my God!"
 There is no evidence that any Masons participated in the attack on Carthage Jail (aside from the four victims of the attack; namely, Joseph Smith, Jr, Hyrum Smith, John Taylor, and Willard Richards).
 Three of the five men who were later indicted for conspiring to murder Smith were later initiated as Freemasons in Warsaw Lodge: Levi Williams, Thomas Sharp, and Jacob Davis.